 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress your career without success?
-Have you ever thought about why your colleague or friend has been promoted while you’re still stuck in the same position?
-Most of us commit common blunders in our work that slow down growth.
-Learn about these errors and how they can be avoided.
+Are you doing everything possible to progress the status of your career without success?
+Have you ever thought about what the reason is for why your friend or colleague gets promoted, while you’re still stuck in the same place?
+In reality, the majority of us commit common blunders that stall our professional progress.
+Read on to learn about these mistakes and ways you can avoid making them.

 Key Takeaways

-- Networks that are strong can open doors to new job opportunities and advancements.
+- Strong networks can result in new job opportunities and advancements.

 Not Establishing Goals

-Are you able to articulate a view of where you want to be within the next year or two years?
-Setting goals that are realistic will hinder progress.
-Set clear short and long-term goals, focusing on those that have the greatest impact on career advancement.
-To boost job satisfaction, ensure that these goals are in line with your personal needs.
+Do you possess a precise view of where you’d like be within the next year or two years?
+If you don’t set realistic goals, it will hinder your progress.
+Create clear short-term and long-term goals, focusing on those that have the greatest impact on your career advancement.
+To improve your job satisfaction be sure your objectives align with your personal goals.

-Building relationships that are meaningful could lead to the possibility of new opportunities in your job or advancements in your current job.
-The creation of strong networks shouldn’t just be focused on senior employees, as well as former and current colleagues, and also attending industry gatherings and events.
+Building relationships that are meaningful can result in the possibility of new opportunities in your job or advancements in your current role.
+Building strong networks should not just be focused on senior employees, but also former and present colleagues, as well as attendance at industry-related gatherings and events.

 Which Ways Can You Network Better?